popphp/popphp/README.md

 ];
 ```

-Option values require a long form designator for variable naming purposes within PHP.
-The options array
-will contain those values.
-However, the value can be passed on the route in both long and short form:
+Option values will populate the `$options` parameter like this:

 ```bash
 foo [-n|--name=]